 So I guess my advice for indecision is to just not decide!
 If you are thinking about donating, spread out your contributions and pick a number of organizations to help.
 It doesn't have to be perfect, you can change it up next year.

-1. Get a separate bank account from your personal one and be really strict about it.
+1. Get a separate bank account from your personal one and be really strict about keeping your expenses separate.

-2. Try the Profit First model of bookkeeping - it has seriously changed my business and helped me get a handle on my spending so that I always pay myself each month and put away $ for taxes and profit.
+2. Try the Profit First model of bookkeeping - it has seriously changed my business and helped me get a handle on my spending so that I am always able to pay myself each month and put away $ for taxes and profit.